cfs-tools/cfs-basecamp/README.md

 - *liblua5.3-dev* must be at least v5.1
 - *You can skip installing pip and replace the 'pip3 install' below with 'python3 -m pip install'

-The python appplication uses [PySimpleGUI](https://pysimplegui.readthedocs.io/en/latest/) and [Requests]](https://docs.python-requests.org/en/latest/ that can be installed with the following command:
+The python appplication uses [PySimpleGUI](https://pysimplegui.readthedocs.io/en/latest/), [Requests]](https://docs.python-requests.org/en/latest/), [paho-mqtt](https://pypi.org/project/paho-mqtt/), and [NumPy]https;//numpy.org/) that can be installed with the following command:

     pip3 install PySimpleGUI requests paho-mqtt numpy

-## Clone cFSAT Repository
+## Clone Basecamp Repository
     git clone https://github.com/cfs-tools/cfs-basecamp.git

-# Using Base Camp
+# Using Basecamp

 ## Build the core Flight System Target
-This must be done prior to runing the python ground system because it creates python libraries that define the cFS app interfaces
+This must be done prior to running the python ground system because it creates python libraries that define the cFS app interfaces

     cd cfs-basecamp/cfe-eds-framework
     make SIMULATION=native prep